Pro-democracy camp (Hong Kong): End of political participation

 In January 2021, 55 pro-democracy activists or allies were arrested, including grandees of several pro-democracy parties, and subsequently charged for subversion over the pro-democracy primaries a year earlier.
 The case became known as that of the Hong Kong 47 and was considered to be a major blow against the camp.
 Several parties dissolved later, including Neo Democrats, Civic Party, and, amongst them the largest, the Democratic Party.
 On 29 June 2025, the League of Social Democrats, the last active party of the pro-democracy camp, also ended their operations amidst pressure.
 Since then, the pro-democracy camp has been considered to have come to an end.
-Ronny Tong, a member of the Executive Council and a former democrat, said a "new pro-democracy camp" could start from scratch.
+Ronny Tong, a member of the Executive Council and a former democrat, said in June 2025 a "new pro-democracy camp" could start over from scratch.

 The Neighbourhood and Worker's Service Centre no longer continues their work as a political advocacy group or as a political party, though remains active.
-The Hong Kong Association for Democracy and People's Livelihood, which tried to join the 2023 Hong Kong local elections but failed, is also active.
+The Hong Kong Association for Democracy and People's Livelihood, which tried to run in the 2023 Hong Kong local elections but failed, is also active.

+In October 2025, research work conducted by Francis L. F. Lee, Gary K. Y. Tang and Chi-Kit Chan suggests that potential participants who are not able to protest as part of social mobilization due to the NSL are orienting their activities through "suspended post-materialism" by reprioritizing basic needs while maintaining non-material values.
+It also suggested that young people in Hong Kong are keeping these values active on a personal level like equality, equity, and social justice so that they can survive and evolve on an individualized or community basis.